flowroute/flowroute-numbers-ruby/README.md

 	>**Note:** The Controllers use variable names.
 If you do not want to assign variable names to the Controllers and pass your credentials to each controller, you can hard code the credentials in **Configuration.rb** and then call each controller by its full name.
 This SDK does not cover those steps.

-6. Optionally, add a line to print out a method response:
+6. Optionally, add a line that prints out a response when parameters are passed to a method:

 		puts response

 	>**Note:** `response` is a variable name that can be of your own choosing and can be of unlimited characters.
 However, the name you choose should be used consistently when you use a Controller and method.
 For these SDK examples, `response` is used.

-The following shows an example of a file that instantiates all Controllers:
+The following shows an example of a single Ruby file that instantiates all Controllers:

-	require '/users/jdoe/sdks/flowroute-numbers-ruby/lib/flowroute_numbers/'
+	require '/Users/jdoe/Documents/SDKs/flowroute-numbers-ruby/lib/flowroute_numbers/'
 	require 'rubygems'

 	FlowrouteNumbers::Configuration.username = 'AccessKey'